Kadrish

-Kadrish (كدريش; Gidriş) is a Turkmen village in northern Aleppo Governorate, northwestern Syria.
+Kadrish (كدريش; Gidriş) is a village in northern Aleppo Governorate, northwestern Syria.
 It is located on the Queiq Plain, between Sawran and al-Rai, about 40 km northeast of the city of Aleppo, and 8 km south of the border to the Turkish province of Kilis.

-Traveler Martin Hartmann noted the village as a Turkmen village in late 19th century.
+The village is inhabited by Turkmen.
+Traveler Martin Hartmann noted the village as a Turkmen settlement in late 19th century.

 Administratively the village belongs to Nahiya Akhtarin in A'zaz District.
 Nearby localities include Ziadiyah 3 km to the southeast, and Tat Hims 5 km to the northeast.
 In the 2004 census, Kadrish had a population of 766.